 Alternative investments have a low correlation with traditional assets like bonds and stocks.
 It makes them an attractive tool for diversifying portfolios.
 Some alternative investments hedge effectively against inflation, like gold and land.
 This is the reason why so many institutional investors allocate their capital to alternative assets.
 Although riskier, the rewards are also greater.

 Just because alternative investments have low correlation, they are still exposed to specific risks related to the assets themselves.
-For instance, some alternative investments are illiquid (real-estate), some are unregulated (newer variants of peer-to-peer lending) and some cannot be valued because their transactions are so rare (like stamps or wine).
+For instance, illiquidity is part of most of the alternative investment fund risks, like real-estate.
+Some are unregulated (newer variants of peer-to-peer lending) and some cannot be valued because their transactions are so rare (like stamps or wine).
 Investors are encouraged to do their own research to pick assets that are more suitable to their financial situations.

 Alternative investments encapsulate a wide variety of assets that are very different from each other.
 Some of the older and more stable assets under alternative investments have proven themselves to be reliable and profitable at the same time, like that of ETFs and funds.
 Other newer forms of alternative investments still need more financial regulations to make them safer for investors.
 What investors should do, prior to picking alternative investments, is observe their knowledge of the particular assets and their risk tolerance.